 Fig. E.4 Mobile Tanker

+(National figure)

 E-5 Packaged Drinking Water

 Drinking water utilities can hold limited stocks of packaged drinking water appropriate to their short-term needs.
 Contractual arrangements with suppliers are typically used to supplement these stocks.
 Plastic bottles can cause a deterioration in the quality of drinking water in the bottle after an extended period of storage.